Xilinx/fpga24_routing_contest/docs/final_submission.md

 the `make run-container` target.
 By default, in a fresh checkout of the contest repository, this target will run `rwroute` in an Apptainer container.
-Thus in addition to their router contestants must supply a custom `*.def` file in the `alpha_submission` directory, as well as a Makefile that has been modified to run their router by default.
-To set the default router in the Makefile contestants must change the value of the `ROUTER` variable from `rwroute` to the name of their router.
+Thus in addition to their router contestants must supply a custom `*.def` file in the `final_submission` directory, as well as a Makefile that has been modified to run their router by default.
+To set the default router in the Makefile, contestants must change the value of the `ROUTER` variable from `rwroute` to the name of their router.

 Starting from a clone of the contest repository that has already had its